LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Tables

-* Use a collective name or, less ideally, a plural form.
-For example (in order of preference) `staff` and `employees`.
+* Use a collective name or, less ideally, a singular form.
+For example (in order of preference) `staff` and `employee`.
 * Do not prefix with `tbl` or any other such descriptive prefix or Hungarian notation.
 * Never give a table the same name as one of its columns and vice versa.